asabourin/axelcoaching/_services/linkedin-profile-writing.md

 ---
 title: LinkedIn Profile Writing
-sku: 2
-price: 200
 ---
 Our LinkedIn service comprises of incorporating optimised keywords to enhance your profile visibility to employers.
 Our complimentary guide includes how to utilise LinkedIn to your job-hunting advantage.
 This service includes:

 ➢	5 minute phone call